IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid-cutom.md

 # Remote Operations

-In scenarios where the pivot data is already grouped and aggregated from a remote service and there's no need for further processing on the client, the pivot can be configured to use a custom empty strategy that will skip data processing on the client and allow to directly display the data as is:
+In scenarios where the pivot data is already grouped and aggregated from a remote service and there's no need for further processing on the client, the pivot grid can be configured to use a custom empty strategy that will skip data processing on the client and allow to directly display the data as is:

 ```typescript
  public pivotConfigHierarchy: IPivotConfiguration = {